MozillaSecurity/funfuzz/js/README.md

   --enable-more-deterministic
                         Build shells with --enable-more-deterministic.
                         Defaults to "False".
+  --enable-oom-breakpoint
+                        Build shells with --enable-oom-breakpoint.
+Defaults to
+                        "False".
+  --without-intl-api    Build shells using --without-intl-api.
+Defaults to
+                        "False".
   --enable-simulator=arm
                         Build shells with --enable-simulator=arm, only
                         applicable to 32-bit shells.
 Defaults to "False".
   --enable-simulator=arm64
                         Build shells with --enable-simulator=arm64, only
                         applicable to 64-bit shells.
+Defaults to "False".
+  --enable-arm-simulator
+                        Build the shell using --enable-arm-simulator for
+                        legacy purposes.
+This flag is obsolete and is the equivalent of --enable-simulator=arm, use --enable-
+                        simulator=[arm|arm64] instead.
 Defaults to "False".
 ```

 ## Additional information